Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking

 \section{Introduction}

-If quantum chromodynamics (QCD) is the underlying theory of strong interactions, we expect all hadronic observables to be calculable from the complete knowledge of its Green functions.
+If quantum chromodynamics (QCD) is the underlying theory of strong interactions, we expect all hadronic observables to be calculable from the complete knowledge of the corresponding Green functions.
 There is an infinite set of integral field theoretic equations which describe these $n$-point functions in a coupled and highly non-linear manner.
-These are the well-known Schwinger-Dyson equations (SDEs),~\cite{Schwinger:1951ex,Schwinger:1951hq,Dyson:1949ha}.
-Their structure is such that the two point one-particle irreducible (1PI) Green functions (propagators) are related to three point such functions (vertices) which in turn are entangled with the four-point functions (scattering kernels), {\em ad infinitum}.
-In a general formalism, not limited to the perturbative domain, this infinite set must be truncated by introducing mathematical model(s) of some suitable set of Green functions before a solution becomes tractable.
-The most favorite choice, which lies on the borderline of a daunting computational complexity while still maintaining predictable exploration of non-perturbative QCD and hadronic physics is to model the 3-point interactions.
-It is natural to demand any truncation of SDEs to resemble the true dynamics of quarks and gluons to as much extent as possible, while successfully describing the observable degrees of freedom, namely, mesons and baryons \cite{Binosi:2014aea,Binosi:2016wcx}.
-Ideally, we can impose the following restrictions on the quark-gluon vertex which enters the gap equation directly and also constrains the kernel of the Bethe-Salpeter equation \cite{Chang:2009zb,Binosi:2016rxz}:
+These are the well-known Schwinger-Dyson equations (SDEs)~\cite{Schwinger:1951ex,Schwinger:1951hq,Dyson:1949ha}.
+Their structure is such that any $n$-point function is related to at least one higher order Green function; the two point one-particle irreducible (1PI) Green functions (propagators) are related to the three point functions (vertices), which in turn are entangled with the four-point functions (scattering kernels), {\em ad infinitum}.
+In a general formalism, not limited to the perturbative domain, this infinite set must be truncated by introducing physically reliable model(s) of some suitable set of Green functions before a solution becomes tractable.
+The most favorite choice, which lies on the borderline of a daunting computational complexity while still maintaining predictable exploration of hadronic physics, is to model the 3-point vertices whether they be quark-photon or quark-gluon interactions~\cite{Ball:1980ay,Curtis:1990zs,Bashir:1994az,Bashir:1995qr,Bashir:2011dp,Albino:2018ncl,Alkofer:2008et,Kizilersu:2009kg,Rojas:2013tza,Aguilar:2014lha,Williams:2014iea,Gomez-Rocha:2015qga,Gomez-Rocha:2016cji,Binosi:2016wcx,Bermudez:2017bpx,Aguilar:2018epe}.
+It is natural to demand any truncation of SDEs to resemble the true dynamics of quarks and gluons to the fullest extent possible, while successfully describing the observable degrees of freedom, namely, mesons and baryons.
+Several reviews describe the tremendous success of the SDE approach to our continually improved understanding of QCD, hadron spectrum and properties, see for example~\cite{Fischer:2006ub,Alkofer:2008tt,Bashir:2012fs,Aznauryan:2012ba,Cloet:2013jya,Horn:2016rip,Roberts:2020hiw}.
+Ideally, we can impose the following restrictions on the quark-gluon vertex (QGV) which enters the gap equation directly and also constrains the kernel of the Bethe-Salpeter equation accordingly~\cite{Chang:2009zb,Qin:2011dd,Binosi:2016rxz}:

 \begin{itemize}